simondodson/onlinedoctor/src/pages/posts/lorem.md

 ## How does Qoctor work?

-*Qoctor CEO Aifric Boylan told Mamamia publication answering, What is Qocto?, Who is Qocto?r, had the following to say:*
+*Qoctor CEO Aifric Boylan told Mamamia publication answering, What is Qoctor?, Who is Qoctor?, had the following to say:*

 > “We started off with medical certificates, but we quickly realised that there’s a whole range of simple medical issues that patients are often required to see the doctor for, when often they don’t need a face-to-face consultation,” Dr Boylan says.
 >
 > “Some of the health issues are ones that sometimes might be a bit embarrassing for people.
 They’re also services that have people traditionally taking time out of a busy day when they’re not actually unwell.
 So things like their contraception or their hayfever medication.”

 <!--EndFragment-->\

 \
 **Ultimately the service expects you to answer questions and to choose your medication correctly, and this requires that you trust yourself to take care of your own health.** \
 \